13 Magical Things to Do in Nice in Winter (2024-2025)

 Tea and coffee in Nice

-Fans of good coffee can grab their perfect cup of coffee at Malongo, which is one of the prominent coffee establishments in town that has been operating since 1934.
+Fans of good coffee can grab their perfect cup at Malongo, which is one of the most famous coffee establishments in town and has been operating since 1934.

-5. Savor French Cuisine at Some of the Best Nice Restaurants
+5. Savor French Cuisine at Some of the Best Restaurants in Nice

-After hours exploring the city, it’s time to indulge your taste buds with delicious Niçois food at authentic local establishments.
+After a day of exploring the city, it’s time to indulge your taste buds with delicious Niçoise food!

 Bistro d’Antoine is a Michelin-starred restaurant with classic French cuisine.
-The taste of old-fashioned pork casserole and knife-cut beef tartare are out of this world.
+The taste of old-fashioned pork casserole and knife-cut beef tartare are out of this world and my recommendation if you’re curious about what to order there.

 Tracking down some of Nice's best restaurants - bellena - Shutterstock